Travelling with MerseyrailShare

 For passengers travelling with Merseyrail regulary the Merseyrail Only Railpass is also now available to buy online.
 You first need a MetroCard, available from a Merseyrail ticket office, and then you can buy all your future tickets online.
 Click here to see how it easy it is to buy your Merseyrail Only Railpass online.

-It may not always be possible to socially distance at all points throughout your journey, so passengers must follow government guidance and wear a face covering, unless exempt, whilst travelling on our network.
+Passengers must follow government guidance and wear a face covering, unless exempt, whilst travelling on our network.
 This includes from the point of entering the grounds of a station, until exiting the network to protect staff and other passengers. £6,400 maximum fine applies.

 To learn more about face coverings click here.